outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- treat adrenal insufficiency, avoid chemicals like PFAS/BPA/plastic/air pollution/water pollution
 		- PFAS/pollution/pesticide exposure
 			- avoid plants/products that absorb PFAS (kale, fruit juice, paper used to store butter) and other chemicals like chlormequat (oats)
+				- avoid foods packaged in plastic that have been in the container for a long time (cereal, frozen bread) or are highly absorptive (kale) or are cooked in plastic containers
 			- purify water with filters like reverse osmosis filters or boiling water and then filtering it, and purify air with filters that can filter out benzene
 			- avoid processed foods which can cause systemic damage
 			- use NAC to detoxify compounds like dihalogenated nitrophenols in drinking water
-			- avoid foods packaged in plastic that have been in the container for a long time (cereal, frozen bread) or are highly absorptive (kale) or are cooked in plastic containers
 			- use charcoal, baking soda, vinegar, water to absorb some paint/chemical fumes
-			- avoid household appliances, furniture, personal-care products and disinfectants that use chemicals like organophosphate flame retardants and quaternary ammonium compounds, shop at Whole Foods or another place with a policy against PFAS
+			- avoid buying new household appliances/furniture, or personal-care products and disinfectants that use chemicals like organophosphate flame retardants and quaternary ammonium compounds, shop at Whole Foods or another place with a policy against PFAS
 				- https://time.com/6281242/pfas-forever-chemicals-home-beauty-body-products/
 			1. Solution to PFAS in food/water/juice/other beverages:
 				- reverse osmosis water filter